This Lemon Poppy Seed Bundt Cake is moist, perfectly sweet, and lemony! It’s completely homemade and is topped with the most delicious lemon glaze.

 - Oil: Canola or vegetable oil works best.

 - Sour cream: If you don’t have sour cream on hand, plain Greek yogurt should work as well.

 - Confectioners’ sugar: Is mixed with lemon juice to make the lemon glaze for the cake.

 How to Make Lemon Poppy Seed Bundt Cake

 First, you’ll need to beat together the butter and the sugar for several minutes until light and fluffy.
-Do not skip this step; this is what ensures that the cake turns out light and fluffy.
+Do not skip this step; this is what ensures that the cake turns out soft.
 Add the eggs to the mixture one at a time, followed by the remaining wet ingredients.